nopn0p/rkorova/README.md

 * kernel module?

 ### Disclaimer
 I am not responsible for any illegal use of this software.
-If you're retarded enough to actually use this rootkit, you should get tested.
+Please don't use this rootkit.